 I know it is difficult when you see the news.
 You have a feeling that the world is a bad place and it is crawling with all sorts of bad people.
 I keep getting told to stay at home so that I can be safe.
 Most of the times I ignore these pieces of advice because they come from people who have never left the comfort of their home.
 But the more I travel, I am reminded of how people around the world are the same.
 How they have the same aspirations, hopes, and dreams.
 How we all crave for the same necessities and needs.
 Most people around the world are kind and helpful.
 If you let go of your inhibitions, you will definitely find the similarities.

-Over the past one year, I have traveled a lot and I have experienced unexpected kindness from people around the world.
-I have traveled solo, I have traveled with family and I have traveled with friends.
+Over the past one year, I have travelled a lot and I have experienced unexpected kindness from people around the world.
+I have travelled solo, I have travelled with family and I have travelled with friends.
 Every time I find some kind soul who goes out of their way to help us and I am assured that the world is not a bad place.
 So in this post, I bring you some personal stories of random acts of kindness from the road.
 All stories are from my travel experiences over the past 14 months.
 I take inspiration from Nisha’s series of kindness on the road.
 I hope I have inspired at least few of you to let go of your worldly fears and remove your fear of people you are meeting for the first time.

 Table Of Contents